Glider stall angle and pitch sweep

 Fields viewer - 3D Postprocessing

-Once all the simulations are completed it is possible to visualise all the results at the same time in the Fields viewer window, this feature is only available in SimWorks Manager and allows to get the differential effect for each increase of incidence comparing the pressure field of each angle of attack with the horizontal flying case.
+Once all the simulations are completed it is possible to visualise all the results at the same time in the Fields viewer window to get the differential effect for each increase of incidence comparing the pressure field of each angle of attack with the horizontal flying case.
 It is also possible to plot the different between each single aerodynamic result and the original case (multiple simulations delta) by activating it with the Show/Hide delta in the Fields viewer.

 - Right click on each simulation in the Simulation manager window and select Fields → Load as already done in the glider tutorial